-Annual assessments are administered as follows: EOG English Language Arts (ELA)/Reading and Mathematics at grades 3-8, EOC assessments in NC Math 1, NC Math 3 (starting in 2018-19), English II and the related alternate assessments (NCEXTEND1) for students receiving instruction on the extended content standards.
+Annual assessments are administered as follows: EOG English Language Arts (ELA)/Reading and Mathematics at grades 3-8, EOC assessments in NC Math 1, NC Math 3, English II and the related alternate assessments (NCEXTEND1) for students receiving instruction on the extended content standards.

-The assessments are reported as five academic achievement levels (Levels 1-5) with Levels 3-5 demonstrating North Carolina grade-level proficiency and Levels 4-5 demonstrating on track for college and career.
-SPG calculations use scores that meet grade-level proficiency.
+The ELA/reading assessments are reported as five academic achievement levels (Level 1, Level 2, Level 3, Level 4 and Level 5) with Levels 3-5 demonstrating North Carolina grade-level proficiency and Levels 4-5 demonstrating on track for career and college.
+The mathematics assessments are reported as four academic achievement levels (Level 2 and Below, Level 3, Level 4 and Level 5) with Levels 3-5 demonstrating North Carolina grade-level proficiency and Levels 4-5 demonstrating on track for career and college.
+SPG calculations use scores that meet grade-level proficiency (Levels 3-5).